genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/04_service-definitions.md

 ---

-Just as each application must have  a *-processes.xml* config file, it must also have a *-service-definitions.xml* file.
+Every application must have  a **-service-definitions.xml** file.
 This is where you specify the ports of the various processes.
 These are used to communicate internally between processes.

 ```xml
 <configuration>